CCOMJHC/WIBL/wibl-python/README.md

 ```shell
 $ wibl editwibl -m examples/ship-metadata-simple.json test.bin test-inject.bin
 ```

+> Note: if the `--strict-mode` option is set, failure to read a single data packet from the WIBL file will result in
+> processing the stop with an error.
+The default behavior is to print a warning message detailing each packet that
+> was not successfully decoded.

 #### Note on metadata format
 In versions of `wibl-python` previous to 1.1.0 (run `wibl --version` to find out what version you have), B-12 metadata